 Box Office Opening Hours

 Tickets can be booked in person at The Plowright Theatre Box Office, Laneham Street, Scunthorpe, DN15 6JP or The Baths Hall Box Office, Doncaster Road, Scunthorpe, DN15 7RG.
 The Box Offices are open Monday to Friday, 10.30am to 4pm.
 The Plowright Theatre Box Office is also open at 10am to 2pm on Saturdays.
+We are closed over Bank Holidays, please also check our opening hours over the Christmas break.
 The Box Office is open from one hour before show time, at the venue when a performance is taking place.
 For instance, for a show at The Baths Hall, the venue will open one hour before the scheduled start.